Healthy Homes Assessment Lower Hutt

 Insulation Lower Hutt

-Underfloor and ceiling insulation is a requirement for all rent homes from 1 July 2019.
-Property managers and landlords have to ensure that the insulation is up to standards that are in line with the latest standard.
-In some instances, an existing insulation on the ceiling or in the sub floor space might need to be topped up or replaced.
+The insulation of the ceiling and underfloor is required in all rental homes since 1 July 2019.
+All landlords and property managers must ensure that the insulation is up to current standard.
+In certain situations, the existing ceiling insulation or insulation in the sub floor space might require to be replaced or replaced.

-A well-insulated property will reduce the risk of condensation and lower the chance of mould and dampness and it will make it easier to the household to hold heat.
+A well-insulated property will reduce the risk of condensation and lessen the likelihood of mould and damp, as well as making an easier task to the home to hold the heat.

 The "R" is a symbol for thermal resistance and it is a measurement of how well the insulation resists heat flow.
 The greater the R-value, the more effective the insulation.